atal-dev-dhakal/Learning-React/README.md

 ## Day 2 - Set up React App
 - React components (Function that returns React elements) and React elements (Objects that get created when we return jsx).
 - Set up Local React environment with Create React App and learnt how to use it.
+- Basics of working with files, connecting to one another, some changes needed in switching from React 17 to React 18 and working with directories.